cohesity/cohesity_sdk/cohesity_sdk/cohesity_client_v2/docs/RecoveriesApi.md

 )

-body = CommonRecoveryRequestParams6cc0a9973f4b47a8A51fBdda823aab75(
-        name="name_example",
-        snapshot_environment="kVMware",
-    ) # CommonRecoveryRequestParams6cc0a9973f4b47a8A51fBdda823aab75 | Specifies the parameters to create a Recovery.
+body = CreateRecoveryRequest() # CreateRecoveryRequest | Specifies the parameters to create a Recovery.

 # example passing only required values which don't have defaults set
 try: